Extremal Lagrangian tori in toric domains: Proof of Theorem

 where $\mathbb{CP}^{n-1}$ is the hypersurface at infinity.
 We now see $L$ as a Lagrangian torus in the complex projective space $(\mathbb{CP}^n,\omega_{\mathrm{FS,\epsilon}})$.
 This enables us to apply a powerful neck-stretching argument of Cieliebak and Mohnke from \cite{Cieliebak2018}.

 Pick a flat metric $g_0$ on $L$.
-After a suitable scaling of $g_0$ by a positive constant, by Weinstein's neighborhood theorem, we can symplectically embed the codisk bundle of $g_0$-radius $2$ of $L$ into $(B^{2n}(1+\epsilon/2), \omega_{\mathrm{std}})$.
-By Theorem \ref{index-estemate}, there exists a metric $g$ on $L$ obtained by a small perturbation of $g_0$ such that, for $g$, every closed geodesic $\gamma$ of length less than or equal to $(1+\epsilon)$ is non-contractible, non-degenerate (as a critical point of the energy functional), and satisfies
+For $a>0$, denote by $g_a$ the scaling of $g_0$ by $c$, i.e., $g_a:=a g_0$.
+By Weinstein neighborhood theorem, there exists a constant $a>0$ such that we can symplectically embed the codisk bundle of $g_a$-radius $2$ of $L$ into $(B^{2n}(1+\epsilon/2), \omega_{\mathrm{std}})$.
+By Theorem \ref{perturb-metric}, there exists a metric $g$ on $L$ obtained by a small perturbation of $g_a$ such that, for $g$, every closed geodesic $\gamma$ of length less than or equal to $(1+\epsilon)$ is non-contractible, non-degenerate (as a critical point of the energy functional), and satisfies

 where $\operatorname{\mu}(\gamma)$ denotes the Morse index of $\gamma$.
 Let $(D^*L, d\lambda_{\mathrm{can}})$ be the symplectic unit codisk bundle of $L$ with respect to the perturbed metric $g$, i.e.,